Kiran7007/Interview-Preparation/docs/android.md

 -   Coordinated token refresh
 -   Idempotency on server-side write operations

-The solution depends on whether the requests are reads, writes, or user actions.

-Interview Answer:
-> Possible approaches: `distinctUntilChanged` `debounce` `flatMapLatest` Request deduplication Caching Coordinated token refresh Idempotency on server-side write operations The solution depends on whether the requests are reads, writes, or user actions.
 ---
 ## You have two API calls that must run in parallel and update UI when both complete.
 How do you implement this?
 Use Kotlin Coroutines with `async` and `await`.